Gonzalo Guerrero: Alvarado entrada 1536

 In late May or early June 1536, Pedro de Alvarado, determined to deal a death-blow to native resistance in the Sula Valley, led a successful entrada against Cicumba's fortified camp on the banks of the Ulua River.
-Guerrero, who is thought to have lead or been among the Chetumal detachment reinforcing Cicumba's troops, died in battle from an arquebus shot.
-(Note: During the last quarter of 1535, Guerrero is thought to have lead a fleet of fifty canoes across the Bay of Honduras to aid in a Cicumba-lead siege of Buena Esperanza, a fledgling Spanish villa in the lower Sula Valley (Chamberlain 1953).
-The Chetumal contingent saw no engagement, however, as Cicumba's plan had been foiled by the villa prior to the fleet's arrival (Chamberlain 1953).)
+Guerrero, who is thought to have led or been among the Chetumal detachment reinforcing Cicumba's troops, died in battle from an arquebus shot.

 Oviedo reports Guerrero as dead by 1532, when Montejo's lieutenants Avila and Lujón arrived again in Chectumal.
 Andrés de Cereceda, in a letter to the Spanish King dated 14 August 1536, writes of a battle that occurred in late June 1536 between Pedro de Alvarado and a local Honduran cacique named Çiçumba.
 The naked and tattooed body of a Spaniard was found dead within Çiçumba's town of Ticamaya after the battle.
 According to Cereceda, this Spaniard had come over with 50 war-canoes from Chetumal early in 1536, to help Çiçumba fight the Spanish who were attempting to colonize his lands.
 The Spaniard was killed in the battle by an arquebus shot.
 Although Cereceda says the Spaniard was named Gonzalo Aroca, R. Chamberlain and other historians writing about the event identify the man as Gonzalo Guerrero.
 Guerrero was likely 66 years old when he died.